trussworks/trussels-guide/docs/trussels.md

 You should also join any Slack channels related to projects that you’re on, and any channels for your team or discipline.
 You may also end up in a project-specific workspace with its own set of channels, depending on your project.

 Feel free to join other channels that interest you.
 Some are about topics that you might find useful, such as #distributed, or #design-research.
-Others are just for fun, by their nature — such as #kids or #food or #pets or #selfies.
+Others are just for fun, by their nature — such as #kids, #food, #pets or #selfies.
+If you like to celebrate your birthday or Trusselversary, join us in #celebrations.
+(There are instructions in the channel description for how to let our birthday bot know when your birthday is.)
 Those are all decidedly optional.
 They can be a great way to get to know other Trussels in a social context.
 There are also a few “affinity group” channels, which we’ll tell you how to join later.

-If you like to celebrate your birthday or Trusselversary, join us in #celebrations.
-There are instructions in the channel description for how to let our birthday bot know when your birthday is.

 You will likely end up with a mix of project channels, team channels, and fun channels.